Christophe-Foyer/darknet_wsl_cuda_install_scripts/README.md

 #### About

-This script was made out of pure frustration, hopefully it works.
+This script was made out of frustration at the install process, hopefully it helps others.
 Feel free to post issues/ask questions!

 WARNING: There's a good chance this will break your install.
 Do be warned.
 Use on a new wsl install (ideally your only one, NVIDIA doesn't like to share its GPUs)